felixrowen/felixrowen/README.md

 - 🔭 I’m currently working  @**FazzFinancial** as Frontend Software Engineer

+- 🌱 I’m currently learning **JavaScript 3D Animation, UI Design & UX, and some Back-end stuff**

+- 👨‍💻 All of my projects are available at [www.felixrowen.com](www.felixrowen.com)

 - 💬 Ask me about **Web Development**

 - 📫 How to reach me **felixroo98@gmail.com**